-We have a wide range of classes available for children five to ten years old.
+We have a wide range of classes available for children in kindergarten through fifth grade.
 Our classes allow children to engage in a range of artmaking activities or focus on particular medium or topic.

 Big Kid Topic Classes & Workshops for children in grades K-5